Adding a New Job

 Retry Count

-The retry count determines the number of times a job will be repeated if it fails on its first execution.
+The retry count determines the number of times each task will be repeated if it fails on its first execution.

-If successful, it will not need to repeat again so it will complete the job and its status will be noted as ‘Warning’ as shown in the image below.
-This job status of ‘Warning’ still means that a job was successful, the status only differs from the ‘Successful’ status to notify users that a job passed successfully due to the retry setting on repeated attempt.
+If successful, it will not need to repeat again and will complete the job.
+Its status will be noted as ‘Warning’ as shown in the image below.
+This job status of ‘Warning’ still means that the job was successful, but the status differs to notify you that a job ran successfully on a repeated attempt and will indicate that there was an issue on previous attempts.

 A successful job with the status 'Warning'